 For kids who like or need a visual schedule, I made a visual schedule of a farmers day.

-During small group Wednesday, we created a chart of all the things a farmer does on a farm to support their pretend play.
+During small group Wednesday, we created a chart during circle time of all the things a farmer does on a farm to support their pretend play.
 Each student wrote the first letter of the idea they shared.